AFLplusplus/AFLplusplus/qemu_mode/README.md

 QEMU mode support also persistent mode for x86 and x86_64 targets.
 The environment variable to enable it is AFL_QEMU_PERSISTENT_ADDR=`start addr`.
-In this variable you must specify the address of the function that must be the body of the persistent loop.
+In this variable you must specify the address of the function that have to be the body of the persistent loop.
+The code in this function must be stateless like in the LLVM persistent mode.
 The return address on stack is patched like in WinAFL in order to repeat the execution of such function.
 Another modality to execute the persistent loop is to specify also the